-The Department of Student Life offers a complete educational, cultural, and social experience.
-Student Life is responsible for clubs and organizations, student government, Orientation/Weeks of Welcome, Legacy Week, leadership workshops, and social programming.
+The Department of Student Life offers a complete educational, cultural, and social experience for students.
+Student Life is responsible for clubs and organizations, the Student Government Association, the Student Activities Board, New Student Orientation, Weeks of Welcome, leadership workshops, and social programming.
 The department is the center of many extracurricular activities on campus.
 Through active participation in our diverse opportunities, along with services offered through the Department of Student Life, students become engaged in campus life, enhancing their learning, exploration, and sense of community.